Home

 About The Course

-• The M.A./M.Sc. degree in Applied Psychology is awarded following completion of a two-year masters programme committed to the study and application of psychological principles and findings.
-The degree and instruction is provided by the Jindal Institute of Behavioural Sciences.
-The programme aims to instil the necessary knowledge and skill and academic growth, preparing them for immediate employers or Doctorate further study.
-The programme offers students an opportunity to pursue specialisations including Community Psychology, Forensic & Investigative Psychology, Industrial & Organisational Psychology, and Child Psychology.
+• The M.A./M.Sc.
+Degree in Applied Psychology is awarded following completion of a two-year residential programme committed to the study and application of psychological principles and behavioural research.
+This programme aims to instil the necessary knowledge, skills and values, preparing them for immediate employment or doctoral studies.
+The programme offers students the opportunity to pursue specialisations in any of these leading branches of Applied Psychology - Child Psychology, Community Psychology, Forensic & Investigative Psychology, or Industrial & Organisational Psychology.

 Specialisations: